 - By default, p4 labelsync operates on the revisions of files last synced to your client workspace.
-To tag the head revisions of files (or the highest revision in a specified range), use p4 tag. - To see which files are tagged by the label, use p4 files @labelname. - With a distributed Perforce service, p4 labelsync works with a label local to the edge server.
+To tag the head revisions of files (or the highest revision in a specified range), use p4 tag. - To see which files are tagged by the label, use p4 files @labelname. - With a distributed Perforce service, p4 labelsync works with a label local to the edge server (to which you are sending a request).
 The -g option can be used to apply a global label, but only with an unbound (global) client workspace.